Tales from the Gallery : The First Image : Ventricle

 The devil had re-acquired its composure:

-‘Now tell me in what direction your taste lies’ it said slyly.
+‘Now tell me in what direction your taste lies‘ it said with a cold gleam in its eye.

 ‘My taste …‘ I said coolly ‘My taste I will reveal to you in due course …‘ I paused again, buying time whilst contemplating my options.
 ‘But first … first I‘d like some information about whom I‘m dealing with‘ I stated in a dry tone and then added, honey-tongued: ‘Why don‘t you tell me a little about yourself?‘

 The devil positively beamed.
-With aplomb it dramatically swung out its arms, bowed, in a manner that would have made a 18th century French courtier go pea-green with envy, and commenced the epic of itself.
+It swung out its arms, bowed, in a manner that would have made a 18th century French courtier go pea-green with envy, and dove head-first into the epic of itself.
 Not one blush, not the merest shred of modesty, but I suppose that was to be expected.

-It accounted for its long and successful career serving the Beast.
-There had been ups and downs, it admitted, but aided by its remarkable acuity and prolific sense of wickedness it had met with every challenge that had presented itself and dealt with each obstacle, unyielding in determination.
-It became quite carried away in its narrative of its many feats, tricks and transactions.
 I was compelled to hear a full and detailed curriculum vitae from toddler to devil of third degree.
-The devil had, as far as I could determine, and as far as the devil was concerned, made a brilliant career for itself.
-From its humble beginnings in the trade as trickster; turning the milk sour, causing stampedes and cot death, and generally discrediting the Little People – the usual routine, as it remarked nonchalantly – it had exerted unusual dedication and asserted morals below and talent beyond expectations and steadily moved up in rank until it had reached its present appointment of “Transactor” at an age of a mere three-hundred-and-twenty-eight years.
-“Transactor”, I understood, is the title of one who is responsible for the exchange of promises between humans and representatives of the Beast; that is to say, one who incites and furthers vices and induces people to unwholesome bargains.
+There had been ups and downs, it admitted, but aided by its remarkable work ethics and prolific sense of wickedness it had met with every challenge that had presented itself, unyielding in determination.
+The devil had, as far as I could judge, and as far as the devil was concerned, made a brilliant career for itself.
+From its humble beginnings in the trade as trickster; turning the milk sour, causing stampedes and cot death, and generally discrediting the Little People – the usual routine, as it remarked nonchalantly – it had steadily moved up in rank until it had reached its current appointment of “Transactor” at a mere age of three-hundred-and-twenty-eight.
+“Transactor”, I understood, is the title of one who is responsible for the exchange of promises between humans and representatives of the Beast.

-‘Virtues are very tasty’ the devil confided to me ‘but nicest are bitter hearts!’ it added, running its tongue sensually along its black lips.
-‘We prefer souls, naturally – but best is it if we can obtain allegiance; it is on all account the best arrangement for all parties concerned.
+‘Virtues are very tasty and hope is positively scrumptious,‘ the devil confided to me ‘but nicest are bitter hearts!‘ it added, running its tongue sensually along its black lips.
+‘We prefer allegiance, of course; it is for all parties concerned the best arrangement.
 The most faithful are of course posthumously installed in nefarious office in appreciation of services rendered.
-Rich or poor, black or white – we take on any and all clients.
+Rich or poor, old or young, black, white, or whichever – we take on any and all clients.
 We do not indulge in petty prejudices in our part of the world, only the big ones; in Hell all are valued as are and receive as deserved.
-We have also a most profitable pension fund – would you care to examine the brochure now?’
+We have also a most equitable pension fund – would you care to examine the brochure now?‘

 ‘Hel – you know, the Scandinavian goddess? – she has found her little nook with us as well.
 Such a good sport!
 Such a looker!
 Best hostess this side of the Styx.
-Night and her kiddies; Strife, Damnation, … – well I’m sure you are acquainted with them.
+Night and her kiddies – well I‘m sure you are acquainted with them.
 You are a clever person, informed, I can tell.
-I am, by all accounts, a good judge of character’ he said and winked conspiratorially at me.
+I am, by all accounts, a good judge of character‘ it said and winked conspiratorially at me.

 ‘Of course humankind has found their replacements.
-Christ, – bloody Buddha!’
-It rolled its eyes.
-‘They will join us too, eventually’ he said with a twinkle.
-‘It’s never enough, is it?
-Human beings seem resolved to be discontent and push the envelope for what is possible whilst being afraid of it.
-That’s where we come in.
-Uncertainty breeds isolation and prejudice and lack of direction.
-These are grand tools for kindling despair and the disintegration of character and courage’ it nodded knowingly.
+Christ, – bloody Buddha!‘ It rolled its eyes.
+‘They will join us too, eventually‘ it said with a twinkle.
+‘It‘s never enough, is it?
+Human beings seem resolved to be discontent, to search, and reach for, and push the envelope for what is possible whilst being reluctant to stare it in the face.
+That‘s where we come in‘ it nodded knowingly.
 ‘The human mind is such a fragile fabric, really.
-Such contradictory beings …’ the devil mused, and for a moment it seemed almost that it pitied the human race, but the moment amounted to no more than a split second: ‘Why the majority that come to us aren’t even sure of what they want – or whether they really need it!
-And the most hilarious thing is that they don’t!’ it cackled, clutching its belly and rolling about in hilarity, almost toppling over the rim of the afflicted eye.
+Such contradictory beings …‘ the devil mused, and for a moment it seemed almost that it pitied the human race, but the moment amounted to no more than a split second: ‘Why the majority that come to us aren‘t even sure of what they want – or whether they really need it!
+And the most hilarious thing is that they don‘t!‘ it cackled, clutching its belly and rolling about in hilarity, almost toppling over the rim of the afflicted eye.

 I stared at the beastly little rogue; repulsed, shocked and ashamed all at once.
-Anger seized me.
 I decided to destroy them all.

 Leave a Reply